kevinjiang14/Wear_Where/ContentSubmission/README.txt

     Do not worry about conditions like rain/snow.
 We will account for those on our end.

-    There's an upperbody, lowerbody, overall, and shoe section in the myClothes.txt file.
+    There's an upperbody, lowerbody, overall, and shoe section in the layout.
 Each section separates into freezing, chilly, warm, and hot brackets.
 You'll enter clothes that you think corresponds to that temperature.
 However you do not need to put all the layers of clothes into one bracket.